GoogleCloudPlatform/kms-integrations/BUILDING.md

 # Building

-The project is built using the [Bazel](https://bazel.build) build tool, version 4, release 4.2.1 or later.
-As of this 2022-02-04, the project is compatible with Bazel 5.x.
+The project is built using the [Bazel](https://bazel.build) build tool, version 6, release 6.1.1 or later.
+Bazelisk is the recommended way to install Bazel on Ubuntu, Windows, and macOS.
+It automatically downloads and installs the appropriate version of Bazel, based on the .bazelversion file in this project.
+See https://bazel.build/install/bazelisk for additional information.

-All targets can be built and tested by invoking `bazel test ...` at the command line.
+All targets can be built and tested by invoking `bazelisk test ...` at the command line (or `bazel test ...` if you are not using `bazelisk`).

 The project's dependencies will be downloaded and built automatically during the build process.